 Regarded as a good omen for a happy marriage, peonies are a grand romantic gesture.
 Representing wealth, honor, and good fortune, these seasonal flowers are a national symbol in Chinese culture.
 Pink peonies are the most romantic of petal colors, but if you've made a giant mistake and you're in the doghouse, white peonies are the way to go as they represent shame.

 Dubbed the "windflower" in Greek, an anemone can have a variety of different meanings depending on who you ask.
 The most common is anticipation, due to the fact that the flower closes at night and doesn't open again until the morning.
 So these springtime blooms would be the perfect gift for a long-distance love.
 As with most flowers, each color has a different meaning, so choose carefully.
 We suggest blue or purple bulbs as they protect against evil.

-Not only used in perfumes and oils, lavender makes an enticing yet calming aromatic bouquet.
+Not only used in perfumes and oils, but lavender also makes an enticing yet calming aromatic bouquet.
 Fresh lavender produces one of the most popular scents in the world, hopefully leaving a lasting impression on the person receiving them.
 They symbolize feminine beauty and devotion — a message every woman is open to receive.